 5 Sources Older Americans Use to Pay for Senior Living

 Ask any older American and it is a question that is on their mind.
-If I need it, how do I pay for senior housing and/or long-term care?
+If I need it, how do I pay for senior living and/or long-term care?
 We take a look at 5 options for doing just that.

 - Private Funds